cameroncuster/cameroncuster.github.io/projects.md

 ## [Eventhub](https://www.eventhub.news/)

-Bringing the world's information to you, while letting you decide what to believe.
+Bringing the world's information to you while letting you decide what to believe.

 ![Globe Demo](assets/eventhub-globe.gif)